openmpf/openmpf-contrib-components/README.md

 This repository contains source code for Open Media Processing Framework (OpenMPF) components licensed under a copyleft license, such as GPL, a restrictive license, or a license that is not compatible with Apache 2.0.

-Included in this repository are the following C++ algorithms:
-- OpenCV-based person
-- OpenCV-based motion detection

 ## Where Am I?

 - [Parent OpenMPF Project](https://github.com/openmpf/openmpf-projects)